mdpcardoso/FEUP-LPOO/docs/README.md

 ### Problem in Context
 There was a considerable amount of too tightly coupled code, accompanied by classes with too much responsibility.
 The lack of modularity caused both difficulty extending functionality and unit testing the code.
 ### The pattern
 We applied the **MVC** architectural pattern.
-This patterns allows for **separation of concerns** while simultaneously promoting **looser coupling**.
+This pattern allows for **separation of concerns** while simultaneously promoting **looser coupling**.
 This pattern addresses the identified problems because it implies the division of the program logic into three loosely coupled units.
 That promotes both modularity and the usage of single-responsibility principle.
 ### Implementation
 The game was separated in three units: the model (representing the data), the view (representing the interface with the user, both visuals and inputs) and the controller (representing the rules and core logic of the game).

 The **model** part aggregates classes that provide data for game entities such as the **player**, the **cubes** and the **arena** where they exist.
-The **view** classes are responsible for knowing how each entity is drawn and the controller are responsible for the main loop and entity behavior.
+The **view** classes are responsible for knowing how each entity is drawn, and the controllers' are responsible for the main loop and entity behavior.
 ### Consequences
 The use of MVC provided the following advantages:
 * Due to the looser coupling, dependency injection was possible allowing proper unit testing to happen.